camoalon/camoalon.github.io/0-about.md

 <h3> Welcome to my website! </h3>

 <p>
 My name is Carmen Amo Alonso and I am a <a href="https://schmidtsciencefellows.org"> Schmidt Science Fellow</a>.
-I am affiliated with the <a href="https://www.cs.stanford.edu">Computer Science Department at Stanford</a>, where I work with <a href="https://cs.stanford.edu/~chrismre/">Chris Ré</a> at the intersection of Control Theory and Deep Learning, particularly for language applications.
+I am affiliated with the <a href="https://www.cs.stanford.edu">Computer Science Department at Stanford</a>, where I work at the intersection of Control Theory and Language Models.
 To learn more about my research, head over to the <a href="research/">Research tab</a>!
 </p>

 <p>